camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/20-process-diagram-api.html.md

 If you have deployed a process diagram into the engine, you can retrieve it using the method `getProcessDiagram()` of the [RepositoryService](/api-references/javadoc/?org/camunda/bpm/engine/RepositoryService.html), which takes a process definition id as an argument and returns an `InputStream` with the content of the process diagram image.

-In a Web application you can, e.g., write a Servlet to provide process diagrams (this code is taken from the Invoice Showcase, see [ProcessDiagramServlet.java](https://github.com/camunda/camunda-consulting/blob/master/showcases/invoice-en/src/main/java/org/camunda/bpm/demo/invoice/ui/servlet/ProcessDiagramServlet.java)):
+In a Web application you can for example write a Servlet to provide process diagrams (this code is taken from the Invoice Showcase, see [ProcessDiagramServlet.java](https://github.com/camunda/camunda-consulting/blob/master/showcases/invoice-en/src/main/java/org/camunda/bpm/demo/invoice/ui/servlet/ProcessDiagramServlet.java)):

     @WebServlet(value = "/processDiagram", loadOnStartup = 1)
     public class ProcessDiagramServlet extends HttpServlet {